Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Capacitance in a Sphere-Plate Geometry

 Here, the integration constant $\tilde{c}$ can be found from the comparison with Eq.~(\ref{eq4})

-We emphasize that the coefficient of the leading, logarithmic, term in Eqs.~(\ref{eq4}) and (\ref{eq8}) is fixed theoretically up to the error in the measurement of the sphere radius.
-During electric measurements, there are some wires connected to the sphere and the plate, and some neighboring parts of the setup leading to parasitic capacitances.
-These may influence the coefficients of the terms following the logarithmic contribution in Eq.~(\ref{eq8}).
+We emphasize that the coefficient of the leading, logarithmic, term in (\ref{eq4}) and (\ref{eq8}) is fixed theoretically up to the error in the measurement of the sphere radius.
+During electric measurements, there are wires connected to the sphere, the plate, and neighboring parts of the setup leading to parasitic capacitances.
+These are discussed in Sec.~4.

-\section{Capacitance measurements and the anomaly in electrostatic calibrations}
+\section{Capacitance Measurements and the Anomaly in Electrostatic Calibrations}

-The anomalous behavior of the electric force was observed \cite{8} in the configuration of an Au-coated large spherical lens of radius $R=30.9\pm 0.15\,$mm spaced more than $d=30\,$nm above an Au-coated Si plate.
-As was mentioned in the Introduction, the experimental data of Ref.~\cite{8} demonstrated that in the separation region from 30 to 100\,nm the gradient of the electric force varies with separation as $\sim R/d^{1.7}$ instead of the expected behavior $\sim R/d^2$.
-According to the results of Ref.~\cite{10} such an anomaly might be explained by the local modification of the lens surface due to the presence of two sectors with curvature radii $R_1=1.6R=49.4\,$mm, $R_2=30\,\mu$m and heights $H=250\,$nm and $h=8\,$nm, respectively.
+The anomalous behavior of the electric force was observed\cite{12} in the configuration of an Au-coated spherical lens of radius of curvature $R=30.9\pm 0.15\,$mm spaced more than $d=30\,$nm above an Au-coated Si plate.
+As was mentioned in Sec.~1, the experimental data\cite{12} demonstrated that in the separation region from 30 to 100\,nm the gradient of the electric force varies with separation as $\sim R/d^{1.7}$ instead of the expected behavior $\sim R/d^2$.
+Such an anomaly might be explained\cite{14} by the local modification of the lens surface due to the presence of two sectors with curvature radii $R_1=1.6R=49.4\,$mm, $R_2=30\,\mu$m, and heights $H=250\,$nm and $h=8\,$nm, respectively.
 Such local modifications of the lens surface are easily allowed by the specifications provided by the manufacturer.
-Using the PFA, this modified geometry of the sphere leads to the following modified electric force \cite{10}
+Using the PFA, this modified geometry of the sphere leads to the following modified electric force\cite{14}

-This expression is in a very good agreement with the anomalous behavior of the electric force demonstrated in Ref.~\cite{8} within the entire measurement range from 30 to 100\,nm (see Fig.~2 of Ref.~\cite{10}).
+This expression is in very good agreement with the anomalous behavior of the electric force\cite{12} within the entire measurement range from 30 to 100\,nm (see Fig.~2 of Ref.~\refcite{14}).
 The corresponding capacitance for a sphere with the modified geometry above the plate is obtained from Eq.~(\ref{eq10}) by integration with respect to $d$

 where $\tilde{C}$ is the integration constant.